cassidytucker/Elk-Stack-Project/README.md

 -How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 There is a section in the /etc/ansible/host file where you can put each Virtual Machine with a specific group

-- _Which URL do you navigate to in order to check that the ELK server is running?
+-Which URL do you navigate to in order to check that the ELK server is running?
 -http://23.99.80.187:5601/app/kibana#/home

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._